Daffodils By William Wordsworth | Reading, Commentary & More!

 Norman E. Rosenthal, M.D. reading & commentary

 We hope you enjoyed this blog post.
-For those of you interested in reading the full chapter, which breaks down this poem further and offers more about the poet and the poem, as well as poignant takeaways for the reader–Poetry Rx is available for pre-order on Amazon.
-Poetry Rx is officially available to ship on May 4th 2021.
+For those of you interested in reading the full chapter, which breaks down this poem further and offers more about the poet and the poem, as well as poignant takeaways for the reader–Poetry Rx is available for purchase.

 We would LOVE to hear from you.
 If you have thoughts, comments or questions please feel free to leave them in the comment box below.